Damjan94/Indonesia_and_Serbia/README.md

 ## Disclaimer two

-If you see that some info here is invalid/outdated, open an issue or do a PR.
+If you see that some info here is invalid/outdated, open an issue.

 Links do change and die.
-In the event that a link you clicked on isn't working:
+In the event that a link you clicked on isn't working please open an issue

-1. Blame the company for not using [IPFS](https://ipfs.io/)
-2. Open an issue stating what link, what document and what line number.
-    - Optionally you may open a [PR](https://opensource.com/article/19/7/create-pull-request-github) too

 ## Laws do change